FBI investigating underground tunnel near bank in Florida

 "It's a puzzle," Leverock said.
 "I can't imagine how they did it.
 As well as claustrophobic."

-Authorities are still investigation how far the passage extends since recent rains may have caused portions of it to collapse, Leverock said.
+Authorities are still investigating how far the passage extends since recent rains may have caused portions of it to collapse, Leverock said.

 "I would like to say I saw something like this in movies, however this hole is so small ...
 Yeah, it’s unique," he said.